Rohith-SDET/OrangeHRM-Automation-Framework/README.md

 # orangehrm-automation-pytest
-Automation Framework using Selenium, PyTest and POM,cahtgpt etc
+Automation Framework using Selenium, PyTest and POM,cahtgpt etc and automating to get a job